DD2480-Group-27/geometry-api-java-coverage/report.md

 Estimated impact of refactoring (lower CC, but other drawbacks?).

 Lowers CC by 2 (from 9 --> 7).
-Using clamping reduces readibility.
+Using clamping reduces readability.

 Carried out refactoring (optional, P+):